1005 N. Marion St.

 Failure to Appear – Criminal Traffic Violation

-The failure of any defendant to appear at the Traffic Violations Bureau within 10 days from the date of issuance of the citation and make disposition of any citation for any criminal traffic violations within Chapter 316, 320, and 322, Florida Statutes, will result in the clerk setting a court date and notifying the defendant.
+The failure of any defendant to appear at the Traffic Violations Bureau within ten (10) days from the date of issuance of the citation and make disposition of any citation for any criminal traffic violations within Chapter 316, 320, and 322, Florida Statutes, will result in the clerk setting a court date and notifying the defendant.

-As a practical matter, it is nearly impossible to appear at the Traffic Violations Bureau within 10 days to make a disposition of the citation because the Traffic Violations Bureau rarely enters the citation into their system within that 10-day window.
+As a practical matter, it is nearly impossible to appear at the Traffic Violations Bureau within ten (10) calendar days because it rarely enters the citation into its system within that 10-day window.
+For this reason, the clerk will set a court date and mail the notice to the defendant.

+The capias includes a bond to ensure the defendant’s appearance before the court.
 If a capias was issued for a failure to appear, you can hire an attorney to file a “motion to withdraw the capias” and set a court date.

-If the court knows that your failure to appear wasn’t intentional, the court might just withdraw the capias and give you another court date.
+If the court knows that your failure to appear wasn’t intentional, the court might withdraw the capias and give you another court date.
 That way, you can avoid going into custody and getting another mugshot taken.

 After you get picked up on the capias, you must post the bond amount before being released.
 A capias may be issued when the defendant is a minor, but the minor will be released on the minor’s own recognizance.

-Read more about hiring a private attorney to file a motion to quash or withdraw the capias and set a new court date so that you do not have to go into custody.
+Read more about hiring a private attorney to file a motion to quash or withdraw the capias and set a new court date so you do not have to go into custody.

 Surrendering at the jail creates another criminal arrest record and mug shot.
 Regardless of whether you hire a private attorney to help you or whether you surrender on the capias at the jail, act quickly.